 Characteristics and Key Features:

-• Aggregation functions applied to combine data, including sum, average, count, min, and max.
+- Aggregation functions are applied to combine data, including sum, average, count, min, and max.

 Use Cases and Scenarios: